Wilfrid Basil Mann

 Mann was obliged to deny claims that he was a member of the Cambridge Spy Ring in his 1982 memoir Was There A Fifth Man?
 Mann had been accused on several occasions of being the "fifth man," based on rumored work at the Embassy and the resemblance between his middle name and the "Basil" of investigative journalist Andrew Boyle's book Climate of Treason.
 In his memoirs, Mann argued using contemporary correspondence, publications, and verified passport entries that he was incapable of having worked with Donald Maclean in the British Embassy.
 As part of his hiring at the Bureau of Standards, Mann underwent intense security screening and received a top-level "Q" clearance from the U.S. Atomic Energy Commission.

+In 1975, declassified testimony before the Church Committee (the Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities) revealed a separate controversy involving Mann.
+Journalist Tad Szulc testified on 10 June 1975, that he had information that the CIA's Counterintelligence division, headed by James Angleton, had provided Israeli intelligence with technical assistance and the services of nuclear physicists in the late 1950s to help them develop a nuclear weapon.
+Szulc testified that when he privately confronted Angleton with this information in March 1975, Angleton "essentially" confirmed the story was "correct," but clarified that no fissionable material (such as plutonium) was involved.
+According to Szulc's testimony, he explicitly asked Angleton if Mann was one of the scientists involved, to which Angleton "confirmed that indeed this was the case."
+Szulc also testified that Angleton warned him publication could be "enormously... dangerous to Dr. Mann personally," possibly driving him to "commit suicide", allegedly because Mann had been involved in earlier espionage situations related to the Cambridge Five and had been turned into a U.S. intelligence asset.